 - Always check the Reduced shelf in your supermarket – what is in tins with dents in taste the same and you can often find bakery goods that are going out of date for pennies – pop that loaf in the freezer if you don’t need it today.

-- Draw up a weekly meal plan so you know what is for dinner and don’t end up getting a take-away
+- Draw up a weekly meal plan so you don’t get that “my mind has gone blank and the fridge is empty” feeling and end up getting a takeaway.

-- Plan to have one or two vegetarian days a week
+- Plan to have two or three vegetarian/vegan days a week.

-- Buy for less by shopping in the right place: don’t set foot in Waitrose or M&S, check if you have a Lidl or an Aldi nearby and investigate any local markets.
+- Make saving money on food easier by shopping in the right place: don’t set foot in Waitrose or M&S, check if you have a Lidl or an Aldi nearby and investigate local markets.

 Postpone buying things

 - Don’t impulse buy.
 Think about it for a week and check if it fits your budget.

 - Make it just a bit harder to buy things online if you tend to overspend in this area.

 - Don’t go window shopping or buy magazines full of things you can’t afford.